 Apply Style To Multiple Images

-This is again another scenario Capture One Pro 11 takes care off neatly.
+This is again another scenario Capture One Pro 11 takes care of neatly.
 Assume you have multiple images selected.
-On the Primary Variant you have a Layer, and you apply a Preset or Style to that Layer.
-As you might know a Preset or Style is automatically applied to all selected variants.
+On the Primary Variant, you have a Layer, and you apply a Preset or Style to that Layer.
+As you might know, a Preset or Style is automatically applied to all selected variants.

 When you apply a Preset/Style to a Layer and you have more variants selected, Capture One assumes you want to apply it to a Layer on the other variants (not the Background Layer).

 The question is now to which Layer should Capture One apply the Style on the other selected variants?
 At this point that are two options:

 - the other selected variant(s) has no Layers; you are asked to create a new Layer

 - the other selected variant(s) has one or more Layers; you are asked to use the Topmost Layer or create a new Layer